How to improve your sleep when the little one is down

 we haven’t gotten enough sleep, it can also cause us to have problems getting to sleep afterward.
 If you want to have a cup of coffee or caffeinated

-help you get the deep rest you need.
+will help you get the deep rest you need.
 The same goes for alcohol.
-A drink at dinner might sound relaxing, but should only be occasional as it effects
+A drink at dinner might sound relaxing, but should only be occasional as it

 Beyond those two common culprits of sleep disturbance, it’s recommended to eat your last meal about two hours before bed.
 This will give adequate time

-for digestion so you can sleep without a grumbling stomach or heartburn.
+for digestion so you can sleep comfortably without a grumbling stomach or heartburn.

 5 Mum & Bub Workout Tips